QuTech-Delft/imsep/docs/code-quality/index.md

 Certain elements should always be in a docstring, namely:

 - A brief description of what the function does.
+- What are the inputs, their type, with a brief description.
 - What does the function return, if anything?
-- What are the inputs, their type, with a brief description.

 Optionally, it is nice to have:

 - A list of the errors which can be raised with their description.
 - If the docstring start to turn into a story, or if it simply cannot be properly described with text alone, it is recommended to include a "See Also" section.
-It can include a link to the design documentation, research paper, etc.
+It can contain a link to the design documentation, research paper, etc.
 - Examples of what the function calculates based on the inputs, e.g.:

     ```python